altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 ~They Stopped talking~
 "SM::This is a recorded message."
 *Kent opened the door*
-~The room was an office, and had a CRT TV cradled in a boom arm sticking out of the wall~ ~A channel logo was playing, then suddenly the reporter came back on~ "RP::Some sort of illness is striking millions of people every minute causing seizures.
+~The room was an office, and had a CRT TV cradled in a boom arm sticking out of the wall.
+A channel logo was playing, then suddenly the reporter came back on~ "RP::Some sort of illness is striking millions of people every minute causing seizures.
 This illness is everywhere, and we don't know how it spreads, but on the street - people keep falling.
 This is happening everywhere - put down any sharp objects and lie down.
 If you are driving, stop driving, turn off your car and lie down.
 Stop what your doing and lie down, we don't -"
-~The reporter's face twitched violently to the side and they let out what looked like a silent scream~ *The reporter fell*
+~The reporter's face twitched violently to the side and they let out what looked like a silent scream~ *The reporter fell.
-*They were caught by some arms racing in from off camera* ~The screen turned back into the logo~
+They were caught by some arms racing in from off camera* ~The screen turned back into the logo~
 "SM::This is a recorded message."
 *The TV continued to loop*